Explore a little-visited region of northern

 50-gallon water pots are made by hand.
 Return

-to the ship and enter the third defile of the
+to the ship and enter the dramatic third defile of

-The colonial town of Katha was the setting for
+The colonial town of Katha has changed little

-before the advancing Japanese forces.
+hills that surround the town.
 (B, L, D)

-Transfer by local boat and visit Kyun Daw, a small
+Transfer by local boat to visit the small village

 Cruise through the most dramatic of the three

 gorges where cliffs tower over the narrow